 FAQ – Neighborhood Street Lights

 Street Lights are an important part of the aesthetics, safety and security for our neighborhood.
 Below is the protocol for having new street lights turned on and also information on who to call once an existing street light goes out or is damaged.

 New Street Lights:

 Existing Working Street Lights:

-Berkeley Electric Cooperative is to be called when an existing light goes out, damaged or any other issue with the street light after it has been turned on by the City’s Department of Public Works.
+Berkeley Electric Cooperative is to be called when an existing light is burned out, damaged or any other issue with the street light after it has been activated by the City’s Department of Public Works.
 When calling Berkeley Electric Cooperative, property owners should have the identification number which is on the yellow tag that is mounted on the street light pole for reference.
 The Berkeley Electric phone number is 843.553.5020.